Disability Rights and Resources

 *Statistics obtained from the Department of Labor and the American Community Survey.

-WHEREAS, October is nationally designated as Disability Employment Awareness Month by the US Department of Labor;
+WHEREAS, October is recognized nationally as Disability Employment Awareness Month; and

-WHEREAS, 17% of Virginia residents with disabilities have income below the poverty level;
+WHEREAS, in Virginia, 23.9% of adult residents with a disability have income below the poverty level, including here in Fairfax County; and

 WHEREAS, a workplace that is inclusive of people with disabilities is an enriching environment that spurs creativity, ingenuity, and productivity for everyone;

-NOW, THEREFORE BE IT RESOLVED, that the Fairfax County Board of Supervisors declares October 2022 as
+NOW, THEREFORE BE IT RESOLVED, that the Fairfax County Board of Supervisors, on behalf of all residents of Fairfax County, does hereby proclaim October 2023 as

 Disability Employment Awareness Month

-in Fairfax County.
-We recommit to doubling our efforts to promote employment of people with disabilities, including a goal of making Fairfax County government a model employer of people with disabilities.
+in Fairfax County, recognizing the contributions of workers with disabilities and reaffirming its commitment to promoting employment of people with disabilities, including a goal of making Fairfax County government a model employer of people with disabilities.

 Jeffrey C. McKay, Chairman